TDX Knowledge: Make Images Accessible Using Alternative Text

 image properties, image info tab filled out including the Alternative Text field.

 What you enter into the Alternative Text field depends entirely on the image's context.
 A good guideline here is to think: what meaning is a sighted user deriving from this image?
 Then, use that information to write your alt text.
-This will ensure that anyone who can't see the image is still getting equal access to its meaning.
+This will ensure that anyone who can't visually see the image is still getting equivalent access to its meaning.

-For example, in the context of this article, the alt text for the image above could be: TDX Image Properties window, Image Info tab filled out displaying: URL, Alternative Text, values for Width, Height, and Border. and an image Preview.
+Example: In the context of this article, the alt text for the image above could be: TDX Image Properties window, Image Info tab filled out displaying: URL, Alternative Text, values for Width, Height, and Border. and an image Preview.

 The "null" alt text attribute